 Exhibits | Farmyard

 The Museum’s farm animals are from both common and rare breeds.
-We have four alpacas, two pigs, a donkey, a Jersey steer, two rabbits, a Muscovy duck, an owl, and some goats.
+We have four alpacas, two pigs, a donkey, a Jersey steer, two rabbits, an owl, and a collection of goats.

 Our keepers do all kinds of things to keep our animals physically and mentally stimulated.
 Sometimes the animals get piles of paper to dig in, a new layout of their enclosure, or new sounds or smells.
 So if you notice anything unexpected in the Farmyard, it may just be part of our animal enrichment.

 Fun Facts about our new Alpacas:

 - Alpacas are animals that are farmed for their fleece, right here in North Carolina.